-It is anticipated that our transfer students will have approximately two years of credits (60 semester hours or 90 quarter hours), and take another 60 hours here for the bachelor’s.
-In an ideal world, this transfer credit would already include the math prerequisites of 3 semesters of calculus, and a computer programming language, as well as all the lower division general education requirements.
-For the many other situations that students find themselves in, and for the pressing questions that you want answered before embarking on this path, we have put together the FAQ below.
+It is anticipated that transferring students will have approximately two years of credits (60 semester hours or 90 quarter hours), and take another 60 hours here for the bachelor’s.
+In an ideal world, this transfer credit would already include the math prerequisites of 3 semesters of calculus, as well as all the lower division general education requirements.
+You may, of course, have somewhat less transfer credit or much more–possibly even a bachelor’s already completed.
+So for the many other situations that students find themselves in, and for the pressing questions that you want answered before embarking on this path, we have put together the FAQ below.
 If you don’t find an answer here, be sure to contact the online program coordinator.

 - What are the guidelines for students who don’t have exactly 60 hours of transfer credits?

 - Which application form am I supposed to use?

 - What is this “ECCE requirement”?

 - How long does it take to finish the 60 credit hours?

 - I haven’t finished all the prerequisites yet, but I will take them.
 Can I get into the math program now?

 - Can I use my general electives to also get a minor online?

 - How are the courses taught?